-If you have a Magpul MOE or other modern pistol grip, you don’t need to worry because those have a dual flathead and Phillips head bolt.
+You don’t need to worry if you have a Magpul MOE or other modern pistol grip because those have a dual flathead and Phillips head bolt.

 If you are all about Made in the USA, then this set from Grace USA with wooden handles should be your go-to!

 If you want to take the easy way out (and there’s absolutely nothing wrong with it and it’s convenient) you can buy an Armorer’s tool kit.

 I personally recommend the Real Avid Armorer’s Kit and you can get it on nearly any site that sells gun stuff, including Amazon.

 An armorer’s kit is a one-stop shop and will include everything but the kitchen sink in terms of specialized gun parts.

 All of the tools to build an AR-15 listed here are recommendations, and not all are requirements.
 Some of them you’ll absolutely need if you want to assemble your own rifle.

 If you are building an AR-15 pistol, consider looking at our AR-15 Pistol Carry Case guide.

 If you would rather just buy a 1-pop kit of tools to build your AR then the Wheeler AR Armorer’s Ultra Kit is a good option.
 However, I would still highly recommend some of the other tools below like a solidly mounted vise and the reaction rod.

 Here’s our complete list of recommended tools with links to purchase: